Story

 NPLD volunteers planting rare prairie/oak savanna flowers

-NPLD volunteers planting rare prairie/oak savanna flowers.
+NPLD volunteers planting rare prairie/oak savannah flowers.

 “The grants we've received through NEEF have supplied gear and equipment that is used all year,” said Buckingham.
 “This really magnifies the impact of our events and creates a pathway for meaning landscape-scale habitat restoration.”